-Actions for Goal 2 will continue through Year 3, 2023-2024, of the LCAP plan.
-The actions identified below reflect current progress.
+Actions for goal 2 will continue through Year 3, 2023-2024 of the LCAP plan.
+The actions identified below reflect current update of progress.

-Action (2.1) - Curriculum and Instruction Directors, Coordinators and Training Specialists are providing centralized professional learning and fulfilling site-based requests, which target professional learning to certificated staff on an optional, compensated basis.
-The centralized professional learning opportunities are publicized to all certificated staff via Academic Office email and are housed in PowerSchool.
-Training specialists are providing professional learning focused on instructional best practices, data-based decision making and curriculum for ELA, Math, Science, Educational Technology, Culture & Climate and foundational literacy.
-Training specialists develop Professional learning, which must include learning outcomes, target audience, evidence of need, evidence of research-based practices and must be aligned to the five strategic priorities, specifically high quality instruction, MTSS and culturally responsive professional learning.
+(Action 2.1) - The based on the designation form the California Dashboard, the district recognizes the need to "Low" the district understands the importance of professional learning and how training specialist and support the growth of teacher capacity.
+Centralized professional learning opportunities are publicized to all certificated staff via Academic Office email and are housed in PowerSchool.
+Training specialists are providing professional learning (PL) focused on instructional best practices, data-based decision making and curriculum for ELA, Math, Science, Educational Technology, Culture & Climate and foundational literacy.
+Training specialists develop PL proposals, which must include learning outcomes, target audience, evidence of need and research-based practices and must be aligned to the five strategic priorities, specifically high quality instruction, MTSS and culturally responsive professional learning.
 Proposals are reviewed by Directors of Professional Learning, then designed and delivered by Training Specialists.
-Since Training Specialists have begun offering centralized professional learning in January, the department has offered more than 20 courses with about 430 certificated staff participants.
+Since training specialists have begun offering centralized PL in January, we have offered more than 20 courses with about 430 certificated staff participants.
 Training specialists also provide site-based supports and coaching based on site leader and staff request.
 This support is available for all content areas and is primarily focused on instructional best practices, data-based decision making and curriculum support.
-The targeted support provided by Training Specialists is primarily designed to support district initiatives and priorities, and intensive support for PLCs, the Early Literacy Support Block (ELSB) Grant and the Gear Up Math grant.
+The targeted support provided by Training Specialists is primarily designed to support district initiatives and priorities, and intensive support for Professional Learning Communities PLCs, the Early Literacy Support Block (ELSB) Grant and the Gear Up Math grant.

 Action (2.16) - The district is working diligently to improve and expand Performing and Visual Arts based on the California proposition 28. basically funds the entire VAPA department budget for the district.
 This includes providing part-time certificated music teachers to each middle school and funding the Music Library, which orders sheet music for each school and is the central hub for musical instrument repairs.
-Through this budget, we are also able to provide some artist residencies for schools (about 30) and purchase recorders for schools that participate in the Sacramento Philharmonic's Link-Up program.
-This budget is managed through the Music Section in the curriculum and instruction department.
-There was no substantial difference in the way this funding was proposed to how it was executed.
+Through this budget we are also able to provide some artist residencies for schools (about 30) and purchase recorders for schools that participate in the Sacramento Philharmonic's Link-Up program.
+This budget is managed through the Music Section in C&I. There was no substantial difference in the way this funding was proposed to how it was executed.
 We did, however, discover that there are several teacher stipends that we are required to provide to teachers that we may require more funding for in subsequent years.
 These were not anticipated by budget this year because it involved programs that we were unable to provide during the pandemic and the VAPA coordinator was not consulted during the Budget process for that year.

-Action (2.22)Last year, the Multilingual Literacy Department worked with eight training specialists to provide site requested professional learning to support individual sites.
+Last year, the Multilingual Literacy Department worked with eight training specialists to provide site requested professional learning to support individual sites.
 Training specialists were assigned based on the needs of schools.
 They used site level data to analyze and determine areas of focus for each site.
 Training specialists used elements of a coaching model to support their expert intervention.
 There is a need to continue to develop the training specialist support by ensuring that they are trained at the beginning of the year on a specific coaching model to ensure that the delivery of service is consistent with the goals of the department and the district.